MounikaAnnapureddy/Ansible-AWS-Project/README.md

 6. Scroll down to Instance type => "Instance type => select t2.micro (free tier eligible)".
 7. Scroll down to Key Pair (login) => "click on the key pair name drop down => select the key pair that we have created in the step 4 of Import this public key into the EC2 instance (ansible-machine).
 In this case, I named it as 'ansible-public-key' when I created it.".
 8. Scroll down to Network Settings  => "click on  Edit => Keep the VPC value for the default VPC, For the subnet value it doesn't matter if we give a value or not however I have given the us-east-1b, Firewall(security groups) => select existing security group => click the dropdown of common security groups => select server's security group which is 'server sg' which we created earlier, atlast click on the Launch Instance".
-9. We have successfully launched 3 EC2 instance for our web servers.
+9. We have successfully launched 3 EC2 instances for our web servers.
 To see it, click on the instances or view all instances.

 **Now that we have successfully created 3 EC2 instances for the wweb servers, let's test the connection between the ansible machine and the 3 servers**
 # Test the connection between the ansible machine and the 3 servers
 1. Go to the terminal and change the directory from .ssh to home.
-2. To change the directory to home, use the command: cd ~
+2. To change the directory to home, use the command: **cd ~**
 3. To check if you are in the home directory or not, check your present working directory using the command: **pwd**.
 You must see **/home/ec2-user** as your current directory.
 Now we are in the ansible machine
 4. To test the connection, go to AWS instances -> select server -> copy the Private IPv4 address.
 5. Come back to the terminal and enter the command: **ssh YOURPRIVATEIPADDRESS** and press enter and type yes and again press enter.
 Paste the Private IPv4 Address which we have copied from the instance in the place of YOURPRIVATEIPADDRESS.